 Gratitude.
 Thankfulness.
-Usually, neither of those exist without first experiencing heartache, loss, and hard times.
+Usually, neither of these exist without first experiencing heartache, loss, and trying times.
 You have to go through one, to embrace the other in a manner worthy of noticing.
 Sometimes we miss the gratitude and turn bitter like lemons.
 This is the month of thankfulness.
-We try and become more aware of the simple things like our eyes opening in the morning and our very breath.
+We try and become more aware of simple things– like our eyes opening in the morning and our breath.
 Life.
 A gift.
 A treasure upon treasures–often spent in loathing, complaining, or wishing it looked different.

-There is a thorn in the rose bush for a reason, but I’ll get to that later.
+There is a thorn in the rose bush for a reason.
 There is always going to be hard fallow ground, sharks, buzzards, and yes, thorns, but how do we have gratitude in the midst of suffering, depression, and feeling like an empty shell?
-We cry out in prayer and our prayers feel like they hit the ceiling.
+We cry out in prayer, and our prayers feel like they hit the ceiling.
 We wallow in our self-pity and miss out on the joys of life.

 Finally, after three days at sea with a fish so determined to live, it drags his boat farther and farther out to sea.
-The fish is fighting hard to stay alive and the old man respects the fish but tells him that he is going to die and finally catches the biggest Marlin ever.
-In fact, it is so large when he ties it to the side of his boat, it seems bigger than the boat itself.
-Soon the fish is bleeding in the waters and a group of sharks begins to circle the boat.
+The fish is fighting hard to stay alive, and the old man respects the fish, but he tells him that he is going to die and finally catches the biggest Marlin ever.
+In fact, it is so large when he ties it to the side of his boat; it seems more significant than the boat itself.
+Soon the fish is bleeding in the waters, and a group of sharks begins to circle the boat.
 He fights them with all he has losing his harpoon and rope on one and stabbing the rest with a makeshift knife and finally a club.
 They eventually eat his catch that he worked so hard for.
 He is left with the bones of the marlin.

 Life can be just like this.
 We can fight and claw our way through college or our career, waiting for the big fish that never comes and not even notice the one we were given.
 Not even taste it.
 Not even wake-up with excitement that we are NOT working or breathing for men, but for the Father who created the stars.
 We need thankfulness and expectancy.

 One creature I want you to picture is the butterfly.
-Its beginning is not so beautiful and will require four stages before it is able to fly.
+Its beginning is not so beautiful and will require four stages before it can fly.
 If I asked you a personal question right now, could you answer me with all honesty?
 Do you feel like you are flying or doing what it is you were created to do?
 Are you thankful for the process?

 Psalms says, “He sent a man before them,